Learn More and ApplyMiddle Grades Education (BS)

 Endorsements

-An endorsement is a statement appearing on a license that identifies the specific subjects or grade level that the license holder is authorized to teach.
+An endorsement is a credential on a Professional Educator License (PEL) that identifies the specific subjects or grade level that the license holder is authorized to teach.

 The Illinois State Board of Education (ISBE) issues endorsements in various subject areas.
 To view the full list and requirements, visit the ISBE website.